hweston/QGOL/README.md

 # QGOL

-This project introduces quantum characteristics into Conway's Game of Life and it investigates their effects.
+This project introduces quantum characteristics into Conway's Game of Life and investigates their effects.
 Phase interference, the measurement process and entanglement of states are all investigated.